 5/3 Closed Centre Valve Default Position

-We use a Festo 170248 5/3 closed centre valve to actuate a double acting cylinder.
+We use a Festo 170248 5/3 closed center valve to actuate a double-acting cylinder.

 I understand that if the air or electrical supply is interrupted the cylinder will remain in position (except for some creep due to the different surface area at each end.

-My question is if the valve function itself fails (spring/leak etc.) do these valves default to the centre closed position?
+My question is if the valve function itself fails (spring/leak etc.) do these valves default to the center closed position?